 3D printers, also known as 3D rapid-prototypers, are capable of taking digital geometry in the form of a stereolithographic file (.stl) and producing small models.
-Here at Taubman College we currently have three ABS 3D printers available to students.
+Here at Taubman College we currently have five ABS 3D printers available to students.
 The necessary file can be produced from a variety of different 3D modeling software, such as Rhino, 3D studio max, and Digital Project.
-Regardless of what software one is using, the file must be "watertight," that is no open edge.
+Regardless of what software one is using, the file must be "watertight," meaning no open edges.

 All 3D Print Lab assistants are available for consultation and walk up file preparation/execution during their posted shifts (see calendar below).

 The College currently has five ABS printers, which operate in the same manner, but have different build volumes.
 The uPrint SE Plus build volume is 8"x8"x6" - while the Stratasys 170s have a build volume of 10"x10"x10".
 Models with a wall/column thickness less than 0.04" or 1 mm are printed at the student's own risk and expense.
 Print times can range from 1 hour up to 24 hours.
 After the print is complete, the structural support is removed by placing it in a chemical bath for around 12 hours.

 One of the more difficult tasks when it comes to 3D printing is creating a clean file.
 While the methods described below will aid in creating a printable model, sometimes a file is too complex to be printable.
 If you are unable to successfully create a file, contact a lab assistant for further help.
 They may be able to correct the file, but please note that this is not always the case.
 Sometimes the only way to make a file printable is to recreate it altogether.

 Note: These following methods primarily apply to the 3D modeling software Rhino.